 Why is the Monteverde Cloud Forest Reserve so famous?

-Why is the Monteverde Cloud Forest Reserve so famous in 2021
+Why is the Monteverde Cloud Forest Reserve so Famous

 In April 2019, CNN featured the Monteverde Cloud Forest Reserve as one of the top 25 most beautiful places globally and the most magical place in Costa Rica.
 The first time I visited this nature preserve, I was surprised to see many tourists at the entrance.
 I had previously heard that the place was beautiful.
 Still, being a local Costa Rican, I was already pretty used to seeing many beautiful parks around the country, so I was inquisitive to see what made this place different from the rest.
 After getting in, I quickly realized what makes the Monteverde Cloud Forest Reserve so famous and popular.